emanoj1/studentdb-client/README.md

 - **Admin Dashboard**: Testing to see how the Admin (logged-in state) pages work (stats, CRUD operations, etc).
 - **LIVE Chat Widget**: Test if the LIVE chat widget is working or not.

-#### Evidence of the full testing:
+#### Evidence of the full testing

-Below are screenshots from the 5 main testing areas.
-Only a snapshot has been provided below as the sheet for some of the test is rather a long one.
+Below are screenshots of the Excel document showing the 5 main testing areas explained above:

 ### Manual unit test website responsiveness
 ![Manual test-responsiveness](./src/docs/images/user-test-device-responsive.png)